geekcourses/ML_SA-Slides/CourseProjects/tasks/PredictingStockPrices.md

 ## Deliverables:

-A Jupyter Notebook or Python script containing your code and analysis.
+A Jupyter Notebook containing your code and analysis.
 A report summarizing your project, including your data preparation steps, feature engineering, model selection and optimization, and results.
 A demo of your model in action, showing how users can input new data (e.g., news sentiment, market trends) and see the predicted stock prices.